yugabyte/pgjdbc/README.md

 - Passing new connection properties for load balancing in connection url or properties bag

-  For uniform load balancing across all the server you just need to specify the _load-balance=true_ property in the url.
+  For uniform load balancing across all the servers you just need to specify the _load-balance_ property in the url:
     ```
-    String yburl = "jdbc:yugabytedb://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=true";
+    String yburl = "jdbc:yugabytedb://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=any";
     DriverManager.getConnection(yburl);
     ```

-  For specifying topology keys you need to set the additional property with a valid comma separated value.
+  For specifying topology keys you need to set the additional property with a valid comma separated value:
     ```
     String yburl = "jdbc:yugabytedb://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=true&topology-keys=cloud1.region1.zone1,cloud1.region1.zone2";
     DriverManager.getConnection(yburl);
     ```

+  If you have a read-replica cluster in your universe and want to connect your app strictly to the read-replica nodes in the universe (for example, because its a read-only app and you don't want to affect primary nodes which are servicing write-workloads):
+    ```
+    String yburl = "jdbc:yugabytedb://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load-balance=only-rr";
+    DriverManager.getConnection(yburl);
+    ```
+  If no read-replica nodes are available above, the driver will attempt to connect to the endpoint(s) given in the url; `127.0.0.1` in this case.

 ### Specifying fallback zones